MAvRK7/fx-agent-proj/README.md

 This project is licensed under the LICENSE file included in this repository.

-## Contributions
+## 🤝 Contributions
-I am always open to contribution, feel free to reach me out or use this repo
+Contributions welcome.
+Feel free to reach me out or use this repo.